ryan-micthell-williams/flashCardApp/README.md

 # flashCardApp

- A study tool designed to allow a user to create their own decks and cards for review.
+A React-based application that allows the creation of customd decks and cards with which to review material.

+## Made with:
+- Bootstrap
+- React
+- Javascript
+- HTML